whalderman/search-quality-rater-guidelines-tldr/docs/tldr/sales.md

 Here we summarize what to look for on a client's site (SEO-lite), and how many man-hours certain problems will take to fix.

-> Disclaimer: The following content includes opinions and reasoning from the SEO professionals at [Bruce Clay Japan Inc.](https://bruceclay.jpn.com) These opinions and suggestions are **not in any way** endorsed or backed by Google.
+> Disclaimer: The following content includes opinions and reasoning from the SEO professionals at [Bruce Clay Japan Inc.](https://bruceclay.jpn.com) These opinions and suggestions attempt to summarize Google's Quality Rater Guidelines, but are **not in any way** endorsed or backed by Google.

 ## Things to Look Out For